Ackee: Toxicity

 The unripened aril and the inedible portions of the fruit contain hypoglycin toxins including hypoglycin A and hypoglycin B, known as "soapberry toxins".
 Hypoglycin A is found in both the seeds and the arils, while hypoglycin B is found only in the seeds.
 Minimal quantities of the toxin are found in the ripe arils.
 In the unripe fruit, depending on the season and exposure to the sun, the concentrations may be up to 10 to 100 times greater.

 These two molecules are converted in the body to methylenecyclopropylacetic acid (MCPA), and are toxic with potential lethality.
 MCPA and hypoglycin A inhibit several enzymes involved in the breakdown of acyl CoA compounds, often binding irreversibly to coenzyme A, carnitine and carnitine acyltransferase I and II, reducing their bioavailability and consequently inhibiting beta oxidation of fatty acids.
 Glucose stores are consequently depleted leading to hypoglycemia, and to a condition called Jamaican vomiting sickness.
 These effects occur only when the unripe aril (or an inedible part of the fruit) is consumed.

 Though ackee is used widely in traditional dishes, research on its potential hypoglycin toxicity has been sparse and preliminary, requiring evaluation in well-designed clinical research to better understand its pharmacology, food uses, and methods for detoxification.

 In 2011, it was found that as the fruit ripens, the seeds act as a sink whereby the hypoglycin A in the arils convert to hypoglycin B in the seeds.
-In other words, the seeds help in detoxifying the arils, bringing the concentration of hypoglycin A to a level which is generally safe for consumption.
+In other words, the seeds help in detoxifying the arils, bringing the concentration of hypoglycin A to a level that is generally safe for consumption.